KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 **Breaks and Rest Periods:** It is important to take regular breaks and rest periods throughout the workday to prevent fatigue and maintain productivity.
-Please remember to step away from your screens, stretch, and recharge periodically—every hour if you can manage it.
+Please remember to step away from your screens, stretch, and recharge periodically -- every hour if you can manage it.

 **Monitoring and Support:** We provide support and resources to help our team members manage their workloads effectively.
 This includes regularly